sarumont/py-trello/README.rst

 py-oauth2
 =========

-py-oauth2 works if you apply the patch found `here <https://github.com/tylerwilliams/python-oauth2/commit/e97b6a678ea6df38f0f1c33a5a7450714a72c38b>`_.
+py-oauth2 works if you `apply this patch <https://github.com/tylerwilliams/python-oauth2/commit/e97b6a678ea6df38f0f1c33a5a7450714a72c38b>`_.
 To use 3-legged authentication, construct your Trello client as follows:

     client = Trello(api_key = '...', api_secret = '...', token = '...', token_secret = '...')